Review-The Beauty Queen of Leenane- Hong Kong Arts Festival

 The play takes place in Mag and Maureen's kitchen/living room: the set is beautifully and expertly designed, even though in my opinion it would have been brilliant to watch this play in a black box theatre.
 A bit of the intimacy was lost because of the venue's big space.
 To my surprise, English subtitles (together with Chinese, of course) were offered: I have struggled in the past to understand thick regional accents, and that put me at ease immediately.

-As the play begins, we are directly projected in the sad and claustrophobic world of Maureen, a forty-year-old virgin who is manipulated and controlled by her overbearing mother Mag, who uses bland health issues to make Maureen her 24-hours servant.
+As the play begins, we are directly projected into the sad and claustrophobic world of Maureen, a forty-year-old virgin who is manipulated and controlled by her overbearing mother Mag, who uses bland health issues to make Maureen her 24-hour servant.
 Mag controls whoever could be a potential threat to take Maureen out of the house.
 When Ray Dooley invites Maureen to his house for a family gathering, Mag burns the message in the stove to make sure the invite doesn't reach her daughter.
-When things work out for Maureen, and she meets a suitor who is smitten with her, things turn out for the worse.
+When things work out for Maureen and she meets a suitor who is smitten with her, things turn out for the worse.
 It is impossible to predict anything in this play, because even though spectators know there is a chance that something might turn wrong, or right perhaps, there are moments of shock that take the audience completely off-guard.
-It's a true rollercoaster of unpredictable events and emotions that make everyone holding one's breath.
-As the plot unravelled into darker moments the audience was so into it last night that ended up expressing itself in a rather loud manner- it was impossible not to.
+It's a true rollercoaster of unpredictable events and emotions that leaves one holding one's breath.
+As the plot unravelled into darker moments, the audience was so into it last night that it ended up expressing itself in a rather loud manner - impossible not to.
 I kept jumping on my chair.
 I haven't felt like this watching a play in a long time.

 The performance of both Marie Mullen (Mag) and Aisling O'Sullivan is utterly magnetic and mesmerising.
 Marie Mullen first played the part of the daughter when Druid first staged the play about twenty years ago, and she has now returned to the stage in the role of the mother.
 Aaron Monaghan portrayed the dumb yet edgy Ray Dooley, showing perfect comedic time, and Marty Rea as Pato Dooley showed absolute solidity and consistency.
 It is hard to find a single flaw in this performance, and all the four actors executed beautifully.